tonyx/Sharpino/README.md

 The domain Sample application 4 is the same of the Sample 2 and uses aggregates to be able to create an arbitrary number of seat rows.
 Invariants can be represented by quoted expressions so that, ideally, this may allow us to move toward a DSL (Example: "no booking can end up in leaving the only middle seat free in a row").

+## Sample application Saga
+A Saga-like mechanism in single db to test the "undoers": if a chain of commands fails then the undoers will rollback the transaction.
+It is not a prescription about using Saga in single db but rather a way to test the undoers.
+In the Saga example there are tests that shows that the forceFun series of commands are safe as the decision function in any aggregate that presents more than once takes into account the effect of the previous commands in the same transaction.

 __Faq__:
 - Why the name "Sharpino"?
     - It's a mix of "Sharp" (as the '#' of  C# or F#) and fino (Italian for "thin").  "sciarpino" (same pronunciation) in Italian means also "little scarf".